 After a summer spent in California, the family moved to Pennsylvania in August to begin rehearsals.
 Parker wouldn’t be the only Fullmore involved in the Civic Theatre production of BETM, as his younger sister Payton made her BETM debut as the ballet girl Susan Parks.
 At first, Parker was rehearsing daily for seven hours each day.
 Then, once school had started (in 2018-19, Parker would again be home schooled), he rehearsed 3-4 hrs per night and all day on Sundays.

-He says that, in many ways, the Civic Theatre production has been his most challenging, citing the fact that the company had to use makeshift rehearsal spaces in various locations around town due to the theatre renovation.
+He says that, in many ways, the Civic Theatre production had been his most challenging thus far, citing the fact that the company had to use makeshift rehearsal spaces in various locations around town due to the theatre renovation.

 Garden Theatre, Winter Garden (FL)

 In September of 2018, before the Allentown production even opened, the Fullmores received an inquiry from Rob Anderson, the Artistic Director at the Garden Theatre in Florida.
 He said that Parker had been referred to him by Kylend Hetherington, who was in BETM on Broadway before later starring as Billy in the US Tour production of the show.
 Rob said that they were actively seeking a Billy for their upcoming Spring production of BETM and would very much like to discuss this in more detail if it was something Parker would be interested in and available for.